-3. Your trainer wants you to exercise on unstable surfaces.
+3. Your trainer wants you to lift weights on unstable surfaces.

-Does your trainer have you lifting weights while standing on unstable surfaces like wobble boards, a Bosu, or a Fitness ball to improve your “functional strength” or “core stability?”
+Does your trainer have you lifting weights while standing on unstable surfaces like wobble boards or a BOSU ball to improve your “functional strength” or “core stability?”

-The problem: In order to improve strength you must produce high amounts of force.
+THE PROBLEM: In order to improve strength, you must produce high amounts of force.
 And in order to build muscle, you must overload your muscles.
-Neither of these can be done effectively on an unstable surface, according to Juan Carlos Santana, owner of the Institute for Human Performance.
+Neither of these can be done effectively on an unstable surface, says Juan Carlos Santana, owner of the Institute for Human Performance.

-“Unstable base training is not ‘functional’ for sports or life activities because movement and sports are about transferring energy from the ground to something, like a swinging a baseball bat to lifting up a child.
-You need a stiff core to effectively transfer force," he says.
+“Unstable base training is not ‘functional’ for sports or life activities because movement and sports are about transferring energy from the ground to something," he says.

 According to another 2004 study also by the National Strength and Conditioning Association (NSCA), “The diminished force output suggests that the overload stresses required for strength training necessitate the inclusion of resistance training on stable surfaces.”

-If your goal is to improve sports performance, unless you’re playing your sport in an earthquake, the ground your playing on is stable.
-Also, don't confuse a slippery surface (like playing in the rain) with an unstable surface.
-Since functional training is about transfer, it’s more “functional” to train on the same stable surface you play and practice on.
+If your goal is to improve sports performance, unless you’re playing your sport in an earthquake, the ground you're playing on is stable.
+So train on stable ground.

-Additionally, it’s no secret that if you want to gain muscle and improve your explosive power, you must create overload on the muscles.
-However, when lifting weights while on an unstable base, as the saying goes, “you can’t fire a cannon from a canoe.”
-So, when using unstable surfaces, you can't be as explosive as you need to be in order to improve your explosive capability.
+Additionally, when lifting weights while on an unstable base, as the saying goes, “you can’t fire a cannon from a canoe.”
+So when using unstable surfaces, you can't be as explosive as you need to be in order to improve your explosive capability.

 Some studies have shown increased core muscle activity when lifting weights on fitness balls.
-However, if your goal is core strengthening, there are many core specific methods to use, which can be found in my article, THE SCIENCE OF AMAZING ABS.
+However, if your goal is core strengthening, there are many core-specific methods to use.

-Let’s go beyond science.
-Lifting weights on a Swiss Ball can be down right dangerous.
+Lifting weights on a Swiss ball can be down right dangerous.
 In 2009, the NBA’s Sacramento Kings found this out the hard way when starting forward Francisco Garcia, whose contract was worth $29.6 million over 5 years, missed a huge chunk of that season after an exercise ball accident broke his right wrist.

 Even if you don’t agree with the science discussed above, common sense tells us that the risks involved every time a client is place on a Swiss ball while holding free weights far out-weight any supposed benefits.